-For minor injuries during the school day, teachers administer first aid and complete an accident report to be signed by the parent at the end of the school day.
-Teachers, family advocates, or the health manager may call to let parents know about minor injuries during the program day.
-If you have any questions about these policies, or if at any time you have concerns about your child's health and safety, please contact your center's Health Manager for assistance.
-Additional information can be found at each center in the Health Care Policy.
+For minor injuries during the school day, teachers administer first aid and complete an Injury/Incident Report Form to be signed by the parent at the end of the school day.
+Teachers, Family Advocates, or the Health & Nutrition Services Manager may call to let parents know about minor injuries during the program day.
+If you have any questions about these policies, or if at any time you have concerns about your child's health and safety, please contact your center's Health & Nutrition Services Manager for assistance.
+Additional information can be found at each center in the Health & Safety Manual.

-Injury/Incident Reporting: Children are forever active, and injuries can and do occur.
+INJURY/INCIDENT REPORTING: Children are forever active, and injuries can and do occur.
 Caregivers can reduce the risk of injury by ensuring a safe environment and adequate supervision of children at all times.
 A safe environment allows children to learn by taking risks and challenging themselves while protecting them from injury.
-When injuries do occur, staff will notify the parent/guardian immediately and fill out and Injury/Incident Report Form.
+When injuries do occur, staff will notify the parent/guardian immediately and fill out an Injury/Incident Report Form.
 The parent/guardian must review the form and sign it.